Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 people.
 It should look

-like a bit by picnic
+like a big big picnic

-under the trees - Watin.
+under the trees - Watson

 is a great Asset always

-cheerful & full of energy
+Cheerful & full of energy

-Have you met his wife Beth
+Have you met his wife yet

-she was a daily help of a
+She was a daughter of a

 Dr Ryan who I think used